alankent/google-docs-comic-script-formatter/README.md

 * Change the default project title at the top to something you will remember (e.g. "Comic Script Formatter").
 This will be used as the name in the "Add-ons" menu.
 * Copy the contents of the JavaScript file in this repo (Code.js) into the script window.
 * Save the script.
 * Type in a sample document (example below) and then select "Add-ons" / "Comic Script Formatter" / "Update formatting".
+This will reformat the script contents.

 ## Formatting rules.

 This extension relies on markup inside the script (so it is visible to the reader) to work out how to format different content.
-Google Docs currently only supports heading 1 to 6 and normal paragraphs, so most formatting involves adjusting the indenntation of normal paragraphs.
+Google Docs currently only supports heading 1 to 6 and normal paragraphs, so most formatting involves adjusting the indenntation of Normal paragraphs.

 Paragraph styles: